 Take to the water

 Diversify your food and wine trip to Mudgee by getting eye level with nature out on the water.
 Join a kayak tour or hire a paddleboard at Dunns Swamp with Southern Cross Kayaking to wind along the pristine Cudgegong River that cuts its way through the Wollemi National Park.
-Follow it up with a walk through the park to discover intricately-shaped rock faces and diverse wildlife waiting around every bend.
+Follow it up with a walk through the park to discover intricately shaped rock faces and diverse wildlife waiting around every bend.

-Mudgee’s only microbrewery is housed in a 100-year-old former wool store which was previously owned by the Anglican Church.
+Mudgee’s only microbrewery is housed in a 100-year-old former wool store that was previously owned by the Anglican Church.
 Gary Leonard, a former coal miner, took ownership of the space in 2007 and transformed it into the thriving brewery it is today.

 But how did it all begin?
 Like most good business ventures, as an idea shared with close mates over a few beers.
 Leonard immersed himself in the world of craft beers, intent on replicating the craft brewing revolution that was well underway in New Zealand here in Australia.

-Recent history aside, you’ll find a rotating list of the latest beers brewed on site poured from the brew-pubs eight taps.
+Recent history aside, you’ll find a rotating list of the latest beers brewed on-site poured from the brew-pubs eight taps.
 Expect live music three nights a week and, unlike most breweries, this one goes the extra mile to offer table service.
 If you need a caffeine fix they also serve Fish River Roasters Coffee.

 Finesse your cooking skills

 Hone your culinary skills at The Little Cooking School.
 This informal, relaxed creative space offers casual cooking classes for the young and old – no matter your skill level.
-The class will take you through a three course menu that showcases the best regional produce before concluding with a lunch and selected local wines to match.
+The class will take you through a three course menu that showcases the best regional produce before concluding with lunch and selected local wines to match.

-Owner Tamara has over 20 years of experience in the hospitality and commercial cooking industry, and is renowned for throwing a good dinner party.
+Owner Tamara has over 20 years of experience in the hospitality and commercial cooking industry and is renowned for throwing a good dinner party.
 Prepare to leave with a full belly, some new recipes, tips and tricks, plus a few good stories as well.